 - Click on Add-ins.

-- Then, choose Excel Add-ins and click on Go.
+- Choose Excel Add-ins and click on Go.

-- Check one Add-in at a time and press OK.
+- Check one Add-in at a time and click OK.

-- From Analysis Tools, choose Regression and press OK.
+- From Analysis Tools, choose Regression and click OK.

-Then, we will have 4 major Linear Regression Analysis Outcomes in a new window.
+Excel will output 4 major Linear Regression Analysis Outcomes in a new window.

 4 Major Linear Regression Analysis Outcomes